-So, if this form is beauty, beauty form, then we could say that truth–that same Truth we have heard Keats speak so eloquently of in his “Ode on a Grecian Urn” as well as a number of his letters–is also in form.
-Yes, if truth is beauty, then truth is form.
+If this form referred to above is in itself beauty, beauty form, then we could say that if truth is beauty, then truth is form.
 If beauty truth is the result of truth is beauty, then beauty form is also inferred.
 Yes, without form, truth cannot take shape as idea.
 Truth has a shape in idea, it must seek its form.
+This is the metaphysical infrastructure for all marketing and all propaganda–it is what lends it valence and veracity as social functions, even if and often in spite of standing in opposition to what anyone might call the attainment of Truth (which is why so many totally immersed in our contemporaneity preach the gospel of No-Truth, an a-veritas become the dogma of Doubt is the Highest Wisdom).

 What then does this mean for us in the maintenance of beauty, the maintenance of truth?